toshiakiasakura/rakutto_collect_project/prj_github_usage/README.md

 Then,
 - Anything in the master branch can be run.
-- Branch is made for individuals scale, not task scale due to not so much large scale development.
 - Master branch is sharing place, use pullrequest to master when you finish some tasks.
+- Branch is made for individuals scale
+- If you want to edit the branch created by others,
+make a branch from that branch, edit files, and send a pull request.